opengauss-mirror/docs/content/en/docs/Administratorguide/routine-maintenance.md

 If you use the  **gs\_checkos**  tool to check the OS and the command output shows  **Abnormal**, run the following command to view detailed error information:

+The  **Abnormal**  state cannot be ignored because the OS in this state affects openGauss installation.

 ```
 gs_checkos -i A --detail
 ```

-The  **Abnormal**  state cannot be ignored because the OS in this state affects cluster installation.
-The  **Warning**  state does not affect cluster installation and thereby can be ignored.
+The  **Abnormal**  state cannot be ignored because the OS in this state affects openGauss installation.
+The  **Warning**  state does not affect openGauss installation and thereby can be ignored.

 -   If the check result for OS version status \(**A1**\) is  **Abnormal**, replace OSs out of the mixed programming scope with those within the scope.
 -   If the check result for kernel version status \(**A2**\) is  **Warning**, the platform kernel versions in the cluster are inconsistent.